Verification

 Record format: uint64 little-endian, 63 bits used per bracket

-Tree construction: Binary Merkle tree; odd nodes paired with themselves: H(a || a)
+Tree construction: Binary Merkle tree with domain separation; odd nodes duplicated: H(\x01 || a || a)

 Full verification code and data format specification available in the GitHub repo.